-Lord Michael Grade appointed as new Ofcom chair
+Lord Michael Grade chosen as Ofcom chairman

 - Published

-Lord Michael Grade, the TV executive, businessman and former BBC controller has been named as the new chair of Ofcom.
+Lord Michael Grade, the TV executive, businessman and former BBC controller has been chosen as the new chairman of Ofcom.

 The Department for Culture, Media and Sport announced he will now oversee the UK's media regulator.